Blockchain-Personal/Metatransactions/README.md

+# Metatransactions and Signature Replay
+This project was carried out as part of the Senior Path offered by [https://learnweb3.io](https://learnweb3.io).

+Most of the code comes from the course

 ## Main point
 **Actors**
 - The user needs to sign messages (and not send a transaction) that contain information about the transaction they want to execute and hand it to the relayer.